Introducing light-touch accounting advisory services

 Accounting advisory services don’t have to be complicated

 It’s worth remembering that advisory services means a lot of different things to different people.
 Big-ticket advisory services like virtual CFO, business process improvement, and financial planning get the headlines, but you don’t have to go to those extremes.
 Most businesses would benefit from far simpler advisory services.

-A Xero study found that 65% of failed enterprises blame their closure on financial mismanagement.
-That includes things as simple as losing sight of cashflow.
+Xero studies have found that most failed businesses blame their closure on financial mismanagement That includes things as simple as losing sight of cashflow.

 For the many businesses struggling with these sorts of basic issues, you could make a world of difference by offering ‘light-touch’ advisory services.
 You could:

 set up a dashboard to track those metrics

 - use the dashboard to help them stay on track to achieve their business goals

 You probably already give your clients advice – a phone call here, an email there.
 You may not always charge for it because it’s ad hoc.
 But by setting up a simple dashboard, you can grow that offering into something more regular, and more billable.

 Share graphs of their cashflow situation and explain what it means for their business.